bjaraujo/Bombermaaan/README.md

 ## Copyright

-This bombermaaan is an extension of the of ...
+This bombermaaan is based on the work of:
-2000-2002, 2007 Thibaut Tollemer
+- 2000-2002, 2007 Thibaut Tollemer
-2007, 2008 Bernd Arnold
+- 2007, 2008 Bernd Arnold
-2008 Jerome Bigot
+- 2008 Jerome Bigot
-2008 Markus Drescher
+- 2008 Markus Drescher

 ## License